angularify/view/README.md

   * Lightweight library for building web presentations.
   * Move slides with up/down key.
   * Slide show with configurable timeout.
-  * Full screenmode - double click anywhere in the slide show to enable.
+  * Full screenmode - double click anywhere in the presentation to enable.

 TODO
 =============